Extreme value statistics of edge currents in Markov jump processes and their use for entropy production estimation: Introduction

 and an analogous bound holds for the cumulative distribution of the infimum \cite{neri2017statistics, neri2019integral}, viz.,

 where $\mathbb{P}_{\rm ss}\left(\cdot\right)$ is the probability measure in the stationary state and $\langle \cdot \rangle_{\rm ss}$ denotes the average with respect of $\mathbb{P}_{\rm ss}$; when $S(t)$ is continuous the equalities in Eqs.~(\ref{eq:1})-(\ref{eq:2}) are attained.
-Equations (\ref{eq:1})-(\ref{eq:2}) constrain strongly negative fluctuations of the entropy production, which have also been studied in experimental setups \cite{singh2019extreme, PhysRevE.102.062127}.
+Equations (\ref{eq:1})-(\ref{eq:2}) constrain negative fluctuations of the entropy production, which have also been studied in experimental setups \cite{singh2019extreme, PhysRevE.102.062127}.

 Note that the infimum statistics of entropy production, as given by Eqs.~(\ref{eq:1})-(\ref{eq:2}), follow from the fact that $e^{-S}$ is a martingale.
 This latter property is a direct consequence of the fact that $e^{-S}$ is a density process --- also known as the Radon-Nikodym derivative process \cite{liptser1977statistics, neri2017statistics, PhysRevE.101.022129} --- relating the statistics of two probability measures, viz., the probability measure $\tilde{\mathbb{P}}_{\rm ss}$ of the time-reversed process and the probability measure $\mathbb{P}_{\rm ss}$ of the forward process.
-It should be noted that the Radon-Nikodym derivative processes of any measure with respect to $\mathbb{P}_{\rm ss}$ is a martingale, see Appendix~\ref{App:A}.
-Hence the martingale approach leading to Eqs.~(\ref{eq:1})-(\ref{eq:2}) can be extended to stochastic processes other than the entropy production, as long as an appropriate probability measure that relates this stochastic process to a density process can be identified, see e.g.~\cite{chetrite2011two, chetrite2019martingale}.
+It should be noted that Radon-Nikodym derivative processes of arbitrary measures with respect to $\mathbb{P}_{\rm ss}$ are martingales, see Appendix~\ref{App:A}.
+Hence the martingale approach can be extended to processes other than the entropy production, as long as an appropriate probability measure can be identified, see e.g,.~Refs.~\cite{chetrite2011two, chetrite2019martingale, roldan2022martingales}.

-A second reason why extreme values of currents are interesting is because they can be used to estimate the average rate $\dot{s}$ of entropy production in a nonequilibrium process \cite{roldan2015decision, neri2021universal, neri2}.
-Indeed, let $J(t)$ be an integrated empirical current in a nonequilibrium process, and let $\overline{j} = \langle J(t)\rangle_{\rm ss}/t>0$ be its rate on average.
+A second reason why extreme values of currents are interesting is because they can be used to estimate the average rate $\dot{s}$ in stationary processes consisting of variables that have even parity under time reversal, which is the case when inertia is negligible and external forces are not governed by magnetic fields, see Refs.~\cite{roldan2015decision, neri2021universal, neri2}.
+Indeed, let $J(t)$ be an integrated, empirical current in an overdamped, Langevin process or a Markov jump process, and let $\overline{j} = \langle J(t)\rangle_{\rm ss}/t>0$ be its rate on average.
 If we define

 where

 is the probability that the infimum value $J^{\rm inf}$ is smaller or equal than $-\ell$, then